Blessingene/alx-pre_course/README.md

  My first readme
-the bash/alx file was change from "ALX" to "ALX School" the bash/school file was changed from "School" to "The school is open"
+The bash/alx file was change from "ALX" to "ALX School" and bash/school file was changed from "School" to "The school is open"